-American liberals, who opposed the War in Iraq, will rightfully object to Sheehan's generalized categorization of Americans as being pro war and Europeans as anti war.
+American liberals, who opposed the war in Iraq, will rightfully object to Sheehan's generalized categorization of Americans as being pro-war and Europeans as anti-war.
 President Bush's low approval ratings and Senator John McCain's defeat by Barack Obama should demonstrate to anyone that there is more to American public opinion than simple war enthusiasm.
-(That is unless one accepts conservative rhetoric about there being "real Americans" as opposed other people who just happen to live in the United State.)
+(That is unless one accepts conservative rhetoric about there being "real Americans" as opposed to other people who just happen to live in the United State.)
 To be fair to Sheehan, I do not believe that he intended to make any categorical judgments about Americans.
 The question he is trying to come to terms with might be formulated as why was it that a neo-conservative movement flourished within American culture to such an extent that it could push publish policy into going to war but not in Europe.

-If history means, in some sense, to apologize for the past, for those ideologies that have left the world stage, than Sheehan has offered an apology for late nineteenth and early twentieth century nationalist ideologies and their implicit militarism.
+If history means, in some sense, to apologize for the past, for those ideologies that have left the world stage, then Sheehan has offered an apology for late nineteenth and early twentieth-century nationalist ideologies and their implicit militarism.
 He connects them to the nineteenth liberal tradition and offers us an understanding as to why reasonable people believed that it would work.
-In the end Sheehan raises some very provocative questions about the role of warfare in the making of a state.
+In the end, Sheehan raises some very provocative questions about the role of warfare in the making of a state.
 If states have traditionally defined themselves in terms of their militaries than what does it mean to be a demilitarized state?
-Can the European Union ever hope to compete with the United States as a global power if it defines itself as the non military power?
+Can the European Union ever hope to compete with the United States as a global power if it defines itself as the non-military power?

 What happened to Poland at the end of the eighteenth century and how did this affect Jews?
 (3 pts.)